HagOrMan/Tutorials/BashAliases.md

-# Why should you care?
+# Why should you care about bash aliases?
 Navigating a terminal is an essential skill as a developer.
 However, you'll find that some common commands get tiring to type out every time.
-That's a lot of *friction* in your development. **The solution?**
+That's a lot of friction in your development. **The solution?**

 > Bash aliases, a quick way to turn a command like `git checkout` into something short like `gco`